systemslab/popper-paper/main.md

 - name: "Ivo Jimenez, Michael Sevilla, Noah Watkins, Carlos Maltzahn"
   affiliation: "_UC Santa Cruz_"
   email: "`{ivo,msevilla,jayhawk,carlosm}@cs.ucsc.edu`"
-number-of-authors: 1
+number-of-authors: 4
 abstract: |
   Independent validation of experimental results in the field of parallel and distributed systems research is a challenging task, mainly due to changes and differences in software and hardware in computational environments.
-In particular, recreating an environment that resembles the original is difficult and time-consuming.
+Recreating an environment that resembles the original is difficult and time-consuming.
 In this paper we introduce the _Popper Convention_, a set of principles for producing computational research that is easy to validate.
   Concretely, we make the case for treating an article as an open source software (OSS) project and for applying software engineering best-practices to manage its associated artifacts and maintain the reproducibility of its findings.
-The main idea behind Popper it's to leverage existing cloud-computing infrastructure and modern OSS development tools in order to produce academic articles that are easy to validate.
+We propose leverage existing cloud-computing infrastructure and modern OSS development tools to produce academic articles that are easy to validate.
 We present a use case in the area of distributed storage systems to illustrate the usefulness of this approach.
-We show how, by following Popper, re-executing experiments becomes a less daunting task and a reviewer can quickly get to the point of getting results with minimal intervention.
+We show how, by following Popper, re-executing experiments becomes a less daunting task and a reviewer can quickly get to the point of getting results without relying on the author's invention.
 documentclass: ieeetran
 classoption: conference
 ieeetran: true